Viranchi299/FlaskPlay/README.md

 Add music to your personalized playlist from a curated song library.

 ## Usage
-Head on over to https://calm-anchorage-21481.herokuapp.com/ to demo the app
+Head on over to https://calm-anchorage-21481.herokuapp.com/ for a demo!

 An example display of the landing page is shown below.